jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 S(i): program(Sᵢ₋₁, Eᵢ)
 ```

 Each run of `program` against the result of the previous run, together with event data, produces a new value _after_ the last.
 Yet, `program` is a timeless function.

 With the object-oriented approach, we decompose the state of the program into objects _within_ the program.
 Each object houses mutable state, and each piece of state may underly a mutative expression that “delineates moments in time” when evaluated.

 > We modeled real-world objects with local state by computational objects with local variables.
 We identified time variation in the real world with time variation in the computer.
 We implemented the time variation of the states of the model objects in the computer with assignments to the local variables of the model objects. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5

 A collection of objects, each delineating moments in time when state may change _within_ the program, embeds a simulation of time within the program.
 By contrast, with the functional approach, state is kept at the application perimeter and _functions_ are composed together in order to transition the program from one state to another.
 No simulation of time can be found _within_ the program; no moments can be found within the program _when_ state _may_ change.
-Rather, the program _provides_ change from one state to the next (i.e. it produces state) and program states represent _discrete_ moments in time when state _has_ changed.
+Rather, the program _provides_ change from one state to the next (i.e. it produces state).
+As a result, program states represent _discrete_ moments in time when state _has_ changed.

 > Think about the issue in terms of mathematical functions.
 We can describe the time-varying behavior of a quantity x as a function of time x(t).
 If we concentrate on x instant by instant, we think of it as a changing quantity.
 Yet if we concentrate on the entire time history of values, we do not emphasize change — the function itself does not change — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5